 A further dialectic step makes the foreigner in the congregation into the neighbour, the friend of the group.
 The New Israel, as Christians style themselves, becomes a community of every people and nation, where there is no more Greek or Jew, circumcision or uncircumcision, Barbarian, Scythian,

-slave or free man (Col. 3.11.), the notion on which the faith of Israel was based and the fulfillment of the promise to Abraham, continuously kept alive by the prophets.
+Slave or free man (Col. 3.11.), the notion on which the faith of Israel was based and the fulfillment of the promise to Abraham, continuously kept alive by the prophets.
 All this was rooted in the conviction that all human beings are created by God and belong to one human family.
-The eschatological fulfillment of the unification of all people is can already be seen in the universality of the whole church and of every congregation.
+The eschatological fulfillment of the unification of all people can already be seen in the universality of the whole Church and of every congregation.
 This universality lies at the heart of Christian faith and practice.

 This also involves the rights of the individual human being.
-According the Christian outlook the refugee has not only a humanitarian right to be accepted in every country but also a legal right, since the whole world belongs to everybody.
-This is part of an old Christian tradition, subsequently buried by the principles of private ownership and of the national state, which is expressed for example by Ambrose, the 4th century Bishop of Milan, in the words: „The Lord desired that this earth should be the common possession of all people and that its fruits should belong to everyone“.
-The Christian view is that the earth exists to provide the means of existence and growth for everyone.
+According to the Christian outlook the refugee has not only a humanitarian right to be accepted in every country but also a legal right, since the whole world belongs to everybody.
+This is part of an old Christian tradition, subsequently buried by the principles of private ownership and of the national state, which is expressed for example by Ambrose, the 4th century Bishop of Milan, in the words: „The Lord desired that this earth should be the common possession of all people and that its fruits should belong to everyone.“ The Christian view is that the earth exists to provide the means of existence and growth for everyone.
 Everyone has the right to find on this earth what he needs.
 If people are forced to leave their home country, it must be made clear that they remain members of the human family and citizens of a universal society and the fellowship of all peoples.

 In this context it is important that the Church treats this viewpoint not just as an internal dogma obligating all Christians to accept refugees as having such rights, but go on exert pressure to have it recognized as a basic human right.
 The Church must play its part in having this concept embodied in international treaties and agreements.